TRANSITIONAL JUSTICE

 INFO::: Transitional Justice > Facing the Past

-SPECIAL RAPPORTEUR ON THE PROMOTION
+SPECIAL RAPPORTEUR ON

-OF TRUTH, JUSTICE, REPARATION AND GUARANTEES
+TRUTH, JUSTICE,

-OF NON-RECURRENCE
+NON-RECURRENCE

 Human Rights Council, Eighteenth session